 Need help with logging in or creating an account?
 View the “Account management” FAQ here.

-- Select an available entry time from the dropdown menu.
+- Select an available entry timeslot from the dropdown menu.

 The system defaults to today’s date; to select a different date, use the second dropdown menu.